Public Investment Fund: Investment projects

 In 2021, they purchased stakes in the American video game companies Electronic Arts, Take-Two Interactive, and Activision Blizzard.
 In May 2022, they purchased a 5% stake in the Japanese video game company Nintendo, and the following month, an 8% stake in Embracer Group with a $1 billion investment.

-PIF owns a major indirect stake in Twitter, although many Saudis who use the platform for political dissent and activism are arbitrarily arrested and imprisoned.
+PIF owned a major indirect stake in Twitter prior to its acquisition by Elon Musk, although many Saudis who use the platform for political dissent and activism are arbitrarily arrested and imprisoned.